Biden to nominate new ATF director, release ghost gun rule

 The critical component in building an untraceable gun is what is known as the lower receiver, a part typically made of metal or polymer.
 An unfinished receiver — sometimes referred to as an “80-percent receiver” — can be legally bought online with no serial numbers or other markings on it, no license required.

 Police across the country have been reporting spikes in ghost guns being recovered by officers.
-The New York Police Department, for example, said officers found 131 firearms without serial numbers since January.
+The New York Police Department, for example, said officers found 131 unserialized firearms since January.

 A gunman who killed his wife and four others in Northern California in 2017 had been prohibited from owning firearms, but he built his own to skirt the court order before his rampage.
 And in 2019, a teenager used a homemade handgun to fatally shoot two classmates and wound three others at a school in suburban Los Angeles.